Gazprom to create conditions for gasification of over 200 population centers in 2017

 Developing gas resources and shaping gas transmission system in Eastern Russia

 The meeting paid attention to the Kamchatka Territory.
-Gazprom is supplying gas to consumers in Petropavlovsk-Kamchatsky and the Elizovsky and Sobolevsky Districts and is implementing a gasification project for residents of the Kamchatka PDA (Zelenovskiye Ozerki industrial park).
+Gazprom is supplying gas to consumers in Petropavlovsk-Kamchatsky and the Elizovsky and Sobolevsky Districts and is implementing a gasification project for residents of the Kamchatka PDA (Zelenovskiye Ozerki investment site).
 Further gasification of the region will depend on the development of the Company's resource base in the Peninsula.

 At present, Gazprom is also reviewing gasification-related issues in respect of the Siberian Federal District, including the Irkutsk Region and the Krasnoyarsk Territory.